 The board has eight members, one of whom is the directly elected chairman.
 The board itself constitutes its other posts, which normally include a treasurer, deputy chairman and secretary.

-Technical Committee consists of six to eight volunteers who handle IUG’s internal technical advice and competence allocation, i.a. by maintaining the CV database and continuously keeping an overview of the competences of members and volunteers.
+Technical Committee consists of six to eight volunteers who handle EWB’s internal technical advice and competence allocation, i.a. by maintaining the CV database and continuously keeping an overview of the competences of members and volunteers.
 The Technical Committee also functions as an advisory body that can provide expert assessments and recommendations to partners, secretariat and project groups based on the latest technological developments and best practice within the individual subject areas.

 The committee is staffed with a broad professional representation and has two core tasks: